bkargaw/forget_not/README.md

 ![alt tag](https://github.com/bkargaw/forget_not/blob/master/docs/live_photos/ForgetNot_SplashPage.png)

 ### login and signup
-  The user will be abel to signup/login through a modal dialog; Full auth of the user is preformed every time signs in.
+  The user will be abel to signup/login through a modal dialog; Full auth of the user is preformed every time user signs in.
+The Session for the user is maintained when the user closed the page without logging out; thus allowing the user to be logged in immediatly when the site is loaded up again.

 ![alt tag](https://github.com/bkargaw/forget_not/blob/master/docs/live_photos/Sign_up.png)